Qntrl Bridge | Bridge Online Help | Security Controls in Bridge | Bridge Integration

 • Summary

 Introduction Circuit is a platform for integrating micro-services to create automated workflows for IT and business processes.
-With fine-grained flow controls, you can create custom applications or automate processes with no or less code.
-Workflows ...
+With fine-grained flow controls, you can create automated processes with little or no code.
+Workflows created in Circuit ...

 You are currently viewing the help articles of Qntrl 3.0.
 If you are still using our older version and require guidance with it, Click here.